bufferapp/README/buffer-web-workers-kubernetes.md

 - `./dev web-worker tail worker_name`
 - `./dev web-worker stop worker_name`

+If you have modified the `Dockerfile.local.development`, please make sure to `./dev rebuild web-worker` the dev environment.

 Note: This way is better than the `./dev worker` command  because it reflects the exact same container as production. 🐳🐳🐳

 ## Production Deployments